Introduction

 car_sales.plot(x="column name", y="column name")

-: this is the Pandas version of matplotlib
+: this is the Pandas version of matplotlibcar_sales.plot.hist()

 Pyplot vs matplotlib object-oriented method